rexlx/performance/README.md

 # performance
 A collection of performance gathering tools

+You'll notice ive split this into two categories, python and golang. golang currently has limited support (only rcpu is ready), rmem will come next (mostly done).
+The rest of the readme only covers python (golang will get its owns)

 These tools rely on python and psutil.
 If you plan to plot the data, matplotlib should work fine.
 All data is currently written to a respective csv and can be plotted easily.